Marc Márquez: 2023: Fracture with Honda

 In Germany, Márquez hit the nadir of his MotoGP career.
 At a circuit he had not failed to win at since 2010, Márquez crashed five times across the weekend.
 The first of these crashes, during free practice, collected Johann Zarco in a terrifying incident that destroyed Zarco's bike, and from which both riders were lucky to walk away from relatively unscathed.
 After a particularly nasty wobble coming down the Ralf Waldmann Kurve in practice, Márquez appeared to stick his middle finger up in response to the vicious handling of his RC213V.
 A second crash occurred in the first qualifying session, and two more in the second.
 Márquez cruised to a limp eleventh place in the sprint race, for once unwilling to push his bike, before crashing again during the race morning warm-up and withdrawing from the event.
 Márquez also withdrew from Assen the following weekend, citing aggravation of the injuries he had sustained in Germany, which included a broken rib.
 At the first race after the summer break in Silverstone, despite riding with uncharacteristic caution, Márquez collided with Enea Bastianini and retired from the race.

 Márquez finally ended his season-long streak of non-finishes at the Austrian Grand Prix, where he finished in twelfth place.
 He also finished the next three races, in Catalonia, Misano, and India.
 In Japan, Márquez qualified in seventh as the only Honda lapping fast enough for Q2.
 He then wrestled his Honda onto the podium in the main race, which was cut short due to extreme wet weather just as Márquez was hounding Bagnaia for second place.
 It was his first main race podium in nearly a year.

-In the last five races of the season, Márquez retired twice, in Indonesia and Valencia, but finished races in Australia, Thailand, Malaysia and Qatar.
+In the last six races of the season, Márquez retired twice, in Indonesia and Valencia, but finished races in Australia, Thailand, Malaysia, and Qatar.
 Márquez finished the season in fourteenth place.
-Despite his prolonged absences and failure to finish a Grand Prix until the tenth round, he still ranked as the top Honda in the standings, as his teammate Joan Mir and LCR rider Alex Rins battled their own injuries due to the now hugely uncompetitive and unpredictable RC213V.
+Despite his prolonged absences and failure to finish a Grand Prix until the ninth round, he still ranked as the top Honda in the standings, as his teammate Joan Mir and LCR rider Alex Rins battled their own injuries due to the now hugely uncompetitive and unpredictable RC213V.
 On 4 October 2023, Honda announced that they had prematurely terminated their contract with Márquez by mutual agreement.

 Gresini Racing MotoGP (2024)

+On 12 October 2023, it was announced that Márquez would race for the satellite Ducati team Gresini Racing for the 2024 season.
+He joined the team on a one-year contract, to be partnered by his younger brother Álex.
+Honda team manager Alberto Puig confirmed that Márquez would be allowed to ride a Ducati at the Valencian preseason test in November.
+Márquez finished the test ranked fourth in the standings after 49 laps.